centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/interface.md

 ![image](../assets/getting-started/top_counters.png)

-Beside the pollers section, statistics show the number of resources that are being monitored, with a specific status:
+Beside the pollers section, statistics show the number of resources being monitored that have a specific status:

 * For services: number of services with a **Critical**, **Warning**, **Unknown** and **OK** status.
 * For hosts: number of hosts with a **Down**, **Unreachable** and **Up** status.

 These numbers include unconfirmed (SOFT) alerts, but do not include resources that are acknowledged or in downtime.
 Pending resources are shown by a blue dot on the **hosts** or **services** icons.

-Click on a circle representing a status:
+Click a circle representing a status:

-* Page **Monitoring > Resources status** opens.
+* The **Monitoring > Resources status** page opens.
 * The page is filtered according to the type of resource and the corresponding status.

 Click the **hosts** or **services** icon to expand the menu and display the details of the hosts and services.